semgrep/semgrep-docs/docs/troubleshooting/semgrep-app.md

   [Settings page of Semgrep App](https://semgrep.dev/manage/settings), and set it as `SEMGREP_APP_TOKEN` in your CI provider's secret management UI.

-# A project reports the last scan 'never completed'
+# If a project reports the last scan 'never finished'

 This status means that your CI jobs start and authenticate correctly, but fail before completion.

 Check your CI provider (such as GitHub Actions) for the log output of the latest Semgrep job execution.
 In most cases you will see an error message with detailed instructions on what to do.

-## If the job is aborted due to taking too long
+## …and the job is aborted due to taking too long

 Many CI providers have a time limit for how long a job can run.
 Semgrep CI also aborts itself if it runs for too long.